Owe-Pay/OPBot/README.md

 ## O$P$ Telegram Bot (@OwePay_bot)
 One of the main ways we intend to execute our project is through our Telegram Bot.
 Telegram is one of the most used Instant Messaging Platforms amongst both university students and the world at large today.
 Hence, we decided that it would be an excellent platform to execute our idea since most friend groups who would typically have a Telegram Group to chat in.

-Currently, we have implemented our bot with the ability to create a debt collection order from a user between all other users in the group by going dutch (everyone pays the same amount) as well as the ability for the bot to privately message registered users debt collection orders from their creditors.
+Currently, we have implemented our bot with the ability to create a debt collection order between a user and other users in the group by either going dutch (everyone pays the same amount) or each item has different people paying for it.
+It also has the ability to privately message registered users debt collection orders from their creditors.

 Our bot then tracks this order and takes note of who has yet to pay and sends a message to the group with a ‘I Paid!’ button where users can have the option of letting the bot as well as others know that